 I used regular marshmallows.
 You can use mini marshmallows if that’s what you have.
-Each regular marshmallow is the equivalent of about 10 mini ones, so adjust the amounts in the recipe accordingly!

 You can, just expect the flavor to be less sweet.
 We preferred the taste of the fudge when it was made with both semi-sweet and milk chocolate morsels.